 About Us: Goals & Information

-The overall mission of the HNON is bring grass roots/tops together with community sector leadership in an ongoing way on a more evidence and consensus-basis for community health norming to advance policy, environmental change, infrastructure development and community capacity development.
-In support of that mission, HNON intends to and is already providing, to a growing degree, a broad range of community data and implementation guidance, tools, technical assistance and other resources to New Orleans neighborhoods recovering from Hurricane Katrina and decades of community disparities so as to enable residents to build a sustainable community of healthy neighborhoods and a culture of health and health equity.
+The overall mission of HNON is to bring engaged residents and leaders from all sectors (government, transportation, education, etc.) together in an ongoing way which facilitates mutual partnership, community health norming to advance policy, environmental change, infrastructure development and community capacity development.
+In support of that mission, HNON intends to and is already providing, to a growing degree, a broad range of community data and implementation guidance, tools, technical assistance and other resources to New Orleans neighborhoods recovering from decades of community disparities so as to enable residents to build a sustainable community of healthy neighborhoods and a culture of health and equity.

-- Post-Katrina New Orleans has the opportunity to not only recover from Hurricane Katrina and the associated flood, but to make the systemic changes for improving social equity, population health and resiliency of the community on a strategic basis.
+- New Orleans has had the recent the opportunities to not only recover from disasters, but to make the systemic changes for improving social equity, population health and resiliency of the community on a strategic basis.

 - Healthy neighborhoods are those which address the broad determinants of health that impact health, independence and well-being.

 - Healthy neighborhoods are those where the residents have deliberate process and organization to stay aware of their status of health and well-being and to routinely prioritize evidence-based interventions to improve the status and implement the interventions in collective action.

 - A healthy community must align all of its assets: human, built environment, non-profit and faith-based, governmental and marketplace.
 Thus, this healthy neighborhood plan must be in alignment with all other aspects of recovery and implementation.

 - The most impacting changes are those that change the social “structure” and systems through policy change, environmental change, social norming and development of community capacity for services.